michaldivis/ocean/README.md

-## Let's try it
+# Let's try it

-### Basic view model
+## Basic view model

-In order to try this, I'll create a simple class called `MainViewModel` that will serve as a view model for both the DesktopApp and the MobileApp.
+To try this, I'll create a simple class called `MainViewModel` that will serve as a view model for both the DesktopApp and the MobileApp.

 I've referenced the Data project and created the following class:
 ```csharp